fraanciisq/fraanciisq/README.md

 My mission is to create automation that not only streamlines workflows but also inspires the **next wave of intelligent systems**.

-📫 Feel free to connect with me — I’m always open to collaborations and conversations around AI, automation, and emerging technologies.
+📫 Feel free to connect with me — I’m always open to collaborations and topics around AI, automation, and emerging technologies.

 ---